bskinn/h5cube-spec/doc/source/cubeformat.rst

 The CUBE file format as laid out below uses tagged fields (``{FIELD (type)}``) to indicate the types of the various data elements and where they are located in the file.
-Descriptions of the fields are provided below the field layout.
+Descriptions of the fields are provided below the :ref:`field layout <cubeformat-FieldLayout>`.
 Lowercase algebraic symbols :math:`\left(x\right.`, :math:`y`, :math:`\left. z\right)` indicate coordinates in the frame of the molecular geometry, whereas uppercase algebraic symbols :math:`\left(X\right.`, :math:`Y`, :math:`\left.
 Z\right)` indicate coordinates in the